GameWin221/pico-ws2812b-controller/README.md

 - Procedural effects
 - Displaying GIFs
 - Displaying sequences of images (.png, .jpg, .jpeg and .bmp)
+- Storing GIFs in Pico's flash memory in order to display them offline (no latency and lags)

 # Procedural visual effects
 - Asteroids
 - Orbiting circles
 - Fading effect
 - *Many more in the future...*

-# Planned features
-- Store GIFs in Pico's flash memory in order to work offline (no latency and lags)